Other arrangements of St. Louis Blues

 or (D7)else he would n’t have gone so far from me.

-Learn "St. Louis Blues" on piano — perfect for absolute beginners.
-Large color-coded notes show you exactly which keys to press.
+Learn "St. Louis Blues" on piano with easy notes — perfect for absolute beginners.
+Large color-coded note names show exactly which keys to press.
 No music reading required.
 Key of G, 100 BPM.

 Tip: Break this song into sections and master each one separately.
 The speed control lets you drill difficult passages at any tempo.